Cézanne’s Portrait of Geffroy (1895) and later portraits

 5. ibid.,p.21

-Original Publication Date on EPPH: 11 Aug 2011. | Updated: 0. © Simon Abrahams.
-Articles on this site are the copyright of Simon Abrahams.
-To use copyrighted material in print or other media for purposes beyond 'fair use', you must obtain permission from the copyright owner.
-Websites may link to this page without permission (please do) but may not reproduce the material on their own site without crediting Simon Abrahams and EPPH.
+© Simon Abrahams.
+All articles on this site are the copyright of Simon Abrahams.
+If you wish to use copyrighted material from this site in print or other media for purposes that go beyond 'fair use', you must obtain permission from the copyright owner.
+Other websites may link to this page without permission (in fact, please do) but may not reproduce the material on their own site.